 I found this movie quite entertaining, with a snappy script that included some good bits of dialogue.
 The movie was filmed in black and white and runs 96 minutes.
 It was directed by Bretaigne Windust, who otherwise had a short, fairly unremarkable career.

 JUNE BRIDE is available on video.
 It's also part of the Turner Classic Movies library.
+(June 2015 Update: JUNE BRIDE is now available on DVD from the Warner Archive.)

 You can watch the trailer here.